pan-emily/protein-clip/README.md

 #### TL;DR:

-Running ```main.py``` extracts proten-receptor data from Propedia, then builds + trains a CLIP model.
+Running ```main.py``` extracts protein-receptor data from Propedia, then builds + trains a CLIP model.

-Model versioning is based on time of run, so model/losses will be saved to directory determined by H-M-S we begin training the model.
+Model versioning is based on the time of the run.
+Therefore, the model and losses will be saved to a directory determined by the year, month, day, hour, minute, and second when training begins.

 ## Environment Setup

-### If running locally:
+### If you are running locally:

 Create a new Anaconda environment from ```environment.yml``` using the command
     > ```conda env create -f environment.yml```

-Running scripts should simply require you to run the specified file using the anaconda version of python3.
+To run the scripts, simply execute the specified file using Python 3 from the Anaconda distribution.

-### If running on HPC:
+### If you are running on HPC:

 Create a new Anaconda environment from ```environment_hpc.yml``` using the command
     > ```conda env create -f environment_hpc.yml```

 To run the scripts, follow the documentation for your specific computing cluster.

-To give some examples for Caltech HPC, refer to the corresponding file in ```hpc_bash_scripts``` folder.
+For examples specific to Caltech HPC, please refer to the corresponding files in the ```hpc_bash_scripts``` folder

 ## Default Parameters
-We have done a degree of hyperparameter tuning, with the current model at the following parameters.
+We have done a degree of hyperparameter tuning and arrived at the current model with the following parameters.
 You are welcome to iterate on our work!

 - ```mmseqs2 min-seq-id = 0.5```
 - ESM Tokenizer: ```facebook/esm2_t30_150M_UR50D```